 Malaysia's Pardons Board to meet on Tuesday to discuss Anwar Ibrahim's release

-KUALA LUMPUR: Malaysia's Pardons Board will meet at 5pm on Tuesday (May 15) to discuss incarcerated politician Anwar Ibrahim's release.
+KUALA LUMPUR: Malaysia's Pardons Board will meet at 11am Tuesday (May 15) to discuss incarcerated politician Anwar Ibrahim's release.

 It is unclear how long the meeting would take but his daughter Nurul Izzah Anwar and lawyer R Sivarasa told Channel NewsAsia they expect he would receive a full pardon from the king of Malaysia.